rebroad/breezy-desktop/xfce4/renderer/PIPEWIRE_VS_DRM.md

 - **Complexity**: Medium
 - **Benefit**: Best performance for our architecture, no protocol overhead

-## Recommendation: DRM/KMS Direct
+## Recommendation: DRM/KMS Direct with DMA-BUF Optimization

 For our use case (XFCE4 + custom virtual connector in Xorg driver), **DRM/KMS direct access is the better choice** because:

 1. **We Own the Virtual Connector**: Since we're creating it in the Xorg driver, we have full control and can optimize access patterns

-2. **Lower Latency**: Direct memory access means < 1 frame latency vs PipeWire's ~1-2 frames
+2. **Lowest Latency Possible**: With DMA-BUF import, we can achieve zero-copy GPU-to-GPU transfer = < 1 frame latency

 3. **No External APIs Needed**: Don't need Mutter's D-Bus API or complex PipeWire integration

-4. **Can Still Optimize**: We can implement DMA-BUF-like optimizations later if needed, but for now the CPU copy is acceptable (capture thread runs at 60fps, render thread at 90fps - plenty of headroom)
+4. **Optimization Path Clear**: Start with CPU copy (simple), then optimize to DMA-BUF import (zero-copy)

 5. **Simplicity**: One less moving part = easier to debug and maintain

-## Future Optimization: Hybrid Approach

-If we need better performance later, we could:
-1. Keep DRM/KMS for capture (lowest latency)
-2. Add DMA-BUF support for zero-copy GPU-to-GPU transfer
-3. Use EGL image extensions to avoid CPU copy entirely

-But for initial implementation, DRM/KMS direct is the right choice.
+## Implementation Strategy

+### Phase 1: Initial Implementation (CPU Copy)
+- Map DRM framebuffer with `mmap()`
+- Copy pixels to OpenGL texture buffer
+- **Acceptable for initial testing** - capture at 60fps, render at 90fps
+- CPU overhead is manageable on modern systems

+### Phase 2: Zero-Copy Optimization (DMA-BUF Import)
+- Export DRM framebuffer as DMA-BUF file descriptor
+- Import DMA-BUF as EGL image
+- Create OpenGL texture directly from EGL image
+- **Result**: Zero-copy, hardware-accelerated, minimal latency

+This is the **standard approach used by Mutter and other modern compositors** - DMA-BUF sharing for zero-copy GPU-to-GPU transfers.